jcc117/OcarinaProgrammingLanguage/ProgrammersGuide.md

 # Expressions

+## Mathematical Expressions

+Most general mathematical expressions are supported by Ocarina.
+The include addition(+), subtraction(-), multiplication(\*), division(\\), power(^), and modulo(%).
+Support for mathematical comparisons are also supported(<, >, >=, <=).
+Below are some quick examples of each.

+	int x = 1 + 1;
+	int y = 44 / 22;
+	int z = 6 * 7;
+	decimal d = 7 / 4;
+	int m = 4 % 2;
+	boolean b1 = 4 < 5;
+	boolean b2 = 4 > 5;
+	boolean b3 = 4 <= 5;
+	boolean b4 = 4 >= 5;

+## Boolean Expressions

+Ocarina supports most of the common boolean expressions.
+However, in Ocarina english keywords can be used in substitute for conventional symbols used.
+They are identical in precedence and can be used in whatever combination the user chooses.
+Below is a list of boolean expressions supported by Ocarina along with their equivalent keyword.

+	and* => &&
+	or* => ||
+	nand* => &!
+	nor* => |!
+	not** => !

+	*Can be used as a substitute keyword for the the conventional symbol.
+	**Not a supported substitute keyword.

+Examples of how they are used can be found in the next section

 # Conditionals and Loops

+Due to the nature of this guide, it is assumed that the basic concepts of control structures in programming languages is understood.
+With the exception of a few uncommon ones supported by Ocarina, only the basic structure of these conditionals will be covered.

 ## if statements

+The basic structure of an if statement is as follows: 'if' followed by a boolean expression, followed by ':', followed by the code that is to be executed if the conditional is true, and ends with 'end' keyword.
+Below is an example of a basic if statement.

+	boolean x = false;
+	boolean y = true;
+	int z = 0;
+	if x and y:
+		z++;	#Increments z by 1
+	end

+If secondary conditions are desired, they are supported by the 'rather' keyword.
+If none of the conditions are true, then the code in the 'else' block is executed.
+Below is an example of an if-rather-else block.

+	boolean x = false;
+	boolean y = true;
+	decimal d1 = 5.5;
+	string assigned;

+	if x or y:
+		assigned = "Hello";
+	rather d1 > 4:
+		assigned = "World";
+	else:
+		assigned = "!";
+	end

+As many rather statements may be supported as the programmer wishes.

 ## unless statements

+Unless statements are similar to if statements, except that the code within the block is executed if the conditional statement is evaluated to false.

+	boolean x = true;
+	boolean y = true;

+	# The print statement will not execute in this case
+	unless x && y:
+		print("This conditional is false");
+	end

+	y = false;
+	# Since the conditional is now false, the message will be printed to the screen
+	unless x && y:
+		print("Now this will print to the screen");
+	end

 ## while loops

+The code within the while loop executes over and over again as long as the boolean expression is true.
+Below is an example of a while loop:

+	int num1 = 9;
+	int num2 = 19;

+	while num1 < num2:
+		num1 = num1 + 1;
+	end

 ## until loops

+Until loops are similar to while loops, except the code continually executes as long as the boolean condition is false.

+	decimal dec1 = 5.5;
+	decimal dec2 = 0.5;

+	until dec1 <= dec2:
+		dec1 = dec1 - 1.0;
+	end

 ## do-while loops

+Do-while loops are again similar to while loops except the boolean condition is evaluated after the code within the block is executed.

+	int x = 10;
+	do:
+		x = x - 2;
+	end while x > 0;

 ## for loops

+Below is an example of a standard for loop, similar to other languages:

+	for(int i = 0; i < 10; i++):
+		print("I'm still looping.");
+	end

 ## foreach loops

+Foreach loops loop over ever item in arrays and objects that inherit the standard library's 'Iterable' class.

+	int[] arr = create int[]{ 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 };

+	#Prints all of the numbers in the arr array
+	foreach(int i in arr):
+		print(i);
+	end

 # Functions

 # Anonymous Functions